- Solar advice hub

 You’ll just need a smart meter, your EV’s registration number, the ability to set up a direct debit, and at least one EV that’s up to date on its vehicle tax and has a valid MOT certificate.Â

-You can put up to three EVs from the same property on the tariff.
+You can put up to three EVs from the same property on this tariff.

 Full tariff profile